Lithill/New-Egg-Champion-Website/readme.md

 ### Media

 - The two Egg Champion logos in the menu bar were created by the developer, using Paint.net.
-- The egg timer photograph used on the history page was taken and edited by Jordan Benton, and found on [Pexels](https://www.pexels.com/photo/shallow-focus-photography-of-hourglass-1095602/).
+- The egg timer photograph used on the history page was taken and edited by Jordan Benton and found on [Pexels](https://www.pexels.com/photo/shallow-focus-photography-of-hourglass-1095602/).
 - The egg crack overlay used on the News page was created by b0red, and found on [Pixabay](https://pixabay.com/vectors/crack-overlay-distress-effect-2147059/)
-- The image for the News page background was created by Edward Jenner, and found on [Pexels](https://www.pexels.com/photo/multiple-overlay-patterns-of-monochrome-design-4252890/).
+- The image for the News page background was created by Edward Jenner and found on [Pexels](https://www.pexels.com/photo/multiple-overlay-patterns-of-monochrome-design-4252890/).
 The developer edited the colours using paint.net.
 - Replacement merchandise pictures were generated through [Spreadshirt](www.spreadshirt.co.uk).
 - [Dall-E 2](https://openai.com/dall-e-2/) was used to create the rest of the artwork.
 - The video was made by the developer, using [InVideo](https://invideo.io/).
 ## Features

 The website is comprised of six pages, five of which are accessible from the navigation menu (home page, news, shop, quiz, history).
-The fifth page is a thank you page which is shown once a user submits the form on the quiz page.
+The fifth page is a thank you page which appears once a user submits the form on the quiz page.

 * All pages on the website have:

     * A responsive navigation bar at the top which allows the user to navigate through the site.
 To the left of the navigation bar is an image of the Egg Champion logo in text form.
-This logo is clickable, and takes the user to the home page.
+This logo is clickable and takes the user to the home page.
 To the right of the text logo are links to the websites' pages (news, shop, quiz, history).
 To the right of these links there is a second logo.
-To allow a good user experience of the site the left logo is replaced by the right logo on mobile devices.
+To allow a good user experience of the site the right logo replaces the left logo on mobile devices.
 The right logo then becomes a link to the homepage.
 This is to make the navigation bar fit smaller screens better.
-    * A footer which contains social media icon links to Facebook, Twitter, YouTube and Instagram.
+    * A footer which contains social media icon links to Facebook, Twitter, YouTube, and Instagram.
 Icons were used to keep the footer clean and because they are universally recognisable.

 * Home Page: